 In cutaneous lupus erythematosus, areas of hair may be lost.
 Hair loss may be permanent if the hair follicle is completely destroyed.
 Cutaneous lupus erythematosus can affect people who have or do not have systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more (SLE, or simply lupus), a disorder in which antibodies or cells produced by the body attack the body's own tissues (called an autoimmune disorder).
 Systemic lupus erythematosus affects various organs throughout the body and can cause widespread nonscarring hair loss.
 In cutaneous lupus erythematosus, hair tends to be lost in patches and scarring or permanent hair loss can occur.

 If women have excessive amounts of male hormones or are more sensitive to the effects of male hormones (for example, genetically), they can develop scalp hair loss, acne Acne Acne is a common skin condition causing pimples and other abnormalities on the face and upper torso.
 Acne is caused by a buildup of dead skin cells, bacteria, and dried sebum that blocks the... read more , and hair growth in locations more typical of male hair growth, such as the face and trunk (hirsutism Hairiness In men, the amount of body hair varies greatly (see also Overview of Hair Growth), but very few men are concerned enough about excess hair to see a doctor.
 In women, the amount of hair that... read more ).
 The most common cause of androgen excess in women is polycystic ovary syndrome Polycystic Ovary Syndrome (PCOS) Polycystic ovary syndrome is characterized by slight obesity, irregular or no menstrual periods, and symptoms caused by high levels of male hormones (androgens).
 It involves disruption of the... read more (PCOS).
 Women who have PCOS usually have excess face and body hair, and some have loss of scalp hair (female-pattern baldness).
 Virilization occurs when androgen levels are high enough to cause not only scalp hair loss but also additional signs and symptoms such as deepening of the voice, decrease in the size of the breasts, increased muscle bulk, irregular menstrual periods, an enlarged clitoris (the smaller female organ that corresponds to the penis), and increased libido.
-Rarely an ovarian or adrenal tumor can secrete male hormones, causing virilization, or virilization may develop in a female who is taking anabolic steroids Anabolic Steroids Anabolic steroids are synthetic (man-made) versions of testosterone that are used to increase muscle size.
-Anabolic steroids are hormones that promote muscle growth and increase strength and... read more to enhance athletic performance or in those with a genetic disorder that affects the adrenal glands (congenital adrenal hyperplasia Congenital adrenal hyperplasia Defects of the genitals can involve the penis, scrotum, or testes (testicles) in boys and the vagina and labia in girls.
-Sometimes the genitals are ambiguous, that is, not clearly female or... read more ).
+Rarely, an ovarian or adrenal tumor can secrete male hormones, causing virilization.
+Virilization may also develop in a female who is taking anabolic steroids Anabolic Steroids Anabolic steroids are synthetic (man-made) versions of testosterone that are used to increase muscle size.
+Anabolic steroids are hormones that promote muscle growth and increase strength and... read more to enhance athletic performance or in those with a genetic disorder that affects the adrenal glands (congenital adrenal hyperplasia Congenital adrenal hyperplasia Birth defects of the genitals can involve the penis, scrotum, or testes (testicles) in boys and the vagina and labia in girls.
+Sometimes the genitals are ambiguous, that is, not clearly female... read more ).

 Nutritional disorders are a less common cause of hair loss.
 Symptoms vary according to the specific nutritional disorder: